CVE-2026-35520: CWE-78: Improper Neutralization of Special Elements used in an OS Command ('OS Command Injection') in pi-hole FTL

 Potential Impact

 Successful exploitation allows an authenticated attacker to execute arbitrary commands on the underlying system hosting Pi-hole FTL.
 This can lead to full system compromise, including confidentiality, integrity, and availability impacts.
-The CVSS v3.1 base score is 8.8, reflecting network attack vector, low attack complexity, required privileges, no user interaction, and high impact on confidentiality, integrity, and availability.
+The CVSS 3.1 base score is 8.8, reflecting high impact on confidentiality, integrity, and availability with network attack vector and low attack complexity but requiring privileges (authenticated user).

 Mitigation Recommendations

 Upgrade Pi-hole FTL to version 6.6 or later, where this vulnerability is fixed.
-Since the vulnerability requires authentication, ensure that access to the Pi-hole administration interface is restricted to trusted users.
-Patch status is confirmed fixed in version 6.6; no other official remediation level is provided.
+Since the vulnerability requires authentication, ensure that access to the Pi-hole administrative interface is tightly controlled.
+Patch status is not explicitly stated in the vendor advisory content provided, but the description confirms the issue is fixed in version 6.6.
+Therefore, applying this official fix is the recommended remediation.

 CVE-2026-35520: CWE-78: Improper Neutralization of Special Elements used in an OS Command ('OS Command Injection') in pi-hole FTL